Chapter 3: She Saved My Life

 Reginald's POV

-Upon hearing the voice, my face darkened as I realized the woman in white dress was actually Vivian.
-"Vivian?"
-My jaw clenched as I saw the white dress that the one I'd gotten Elena for our second anniversary.
+My face darkened as I realized the woman in the white dress was Vivian.
+But not just any white dress - it was the one I'd gotten Elena for our second anniversary.

-The dress didn't quite fit her, revealing much of her ample curves, yet she seemed completely oblivious as she embraced me.
+The dress didn't quite fit her, revealing much of her ample curves as she embraced me.
 "Miss me?"

 Ignoring her flirtation, I changed the topic.
 "Why are you wearing Elena's clothes?"
 I kept my voice flat and controlled.